student in lab pouring liquid into a beaker

 The mission of the National Conference on Undergraduate Research (NCUR) is to promote undergraduate research scholarship and creative activity done in partnership with faculty or other mentors as a vital component of higher education.
 Search "NCUR" on the main CUR website for latest details.

-• Perpetua: The UAH Journal of Undergraduate Research
+• Perpetua: The Journal of Undergraduate Research at UAH

 Perpetua is UAH's interdisciplinary peer-reviewed undergraduate research journal devoted to publishing new and original research from undergraduate researchers at UAH.
 We are a registered student organization and our publication is run by undergraduate students with the assistance of our faculty advisors.
-The Perpetua journal is published twice per year and features research from all colleges and departments at UAH.
+The Perpetua journal is published on the LOUIS database of the M. Louis Salmon Library.

 • Posters on the Hill